dpancho/leetcode_stuffs/notes.md

 8/26-
 Applied to 6 jobs this morning.
 I am up super early and hopefully I can stick to this schudule.
 Plans to apply to at least 5 more jobs today.
 Wish me luck on getting interviews!

+9/16-
+BEEN A LOOOONG TIME.
+I have been applying like crazy to jobs but no luck yet.
+I am going to attempt to do cold reachouts on linkedin today.
+I will be going on udemy style sites to do their web dev courses to keep refreshed and polished.
+Check back in tomorrow!